 10. Prioritize Fast Selling First

-It is normal for anybody that is into a new business to want to make big profits shortly after starting but in the cosmetics business, I strongly advise that you yield into this as it will chase your customers.
+It is normal for anybody that is into a new business in Nigeria to want to make big profits shortly after starting but in the cosmetics business, I strongly advise that you yield into this as it will chase your customers.

 Rather they will go somewhere else they can get it cheap.
 So you need to reduce your price to a good extent just to attract them.